isaacbernat/presentations/optimise/final.md

 ???

-A naive solution would be something like the one above.
-One could have used a set and put all triplets in it instead of making x < y < z (to avoid repetitions) and then returning the length of the set.
-It felt more natural to me to add the check and use a counter, since only the amount is needed.
+Let's begin!
+The execution for this code is around 100k years for N=2^20.
+Definitely more than 1 Billion years for 100k random Ns.

+A naive solution would be something like the one we see.
+We go through all X, Y and Z up to N and for each check that they are coprime, their square sums follow the equation and that X < Y < Z.

+That last part is to avoid repetitions, since swapping X for Y the equation would still be valid but we don't want to count that.
+We could have also put the triplets in a set and simply do `len()`on it.
+Consider this already an optimisation if you may.
+We are only interested in the amount no which exact triplets.

-But before we evaluate how good/bad the code is... let's see how gcd is calculated, that's important too!
+But before we evaluate how good/bad the code is... we need to see it all, right?
+How is gcd (Greatest Common Divisor) calculated?

 ---